 When the first request during any BSC job step is made to BSC data management, the phone list is searched for a number to call.
 The first time the list is referenced, the search begins with the first number.
 For each succeeding reference, the search begins with the next available number.
 If a number cannot be reached, its retry count is decremented and the next number is called.
-If no number in the list can be reached, either the permanent error indicator is turned on or the permanent error return code is passed to the user program.
+If no number in the list can be reached, a no line connection return code is passed to the user program.
 A message is displayed indicating each number that could not be reached.
-When a number is reached, a message is displayed indicating the number reached and communications proceed.
+When a number is reached, a message is displayed indicating the number reached and communications proceeds in the same manner as for a manual call line.
 When the job step ends, you can use the IF statement to reexecute the step and call the next number.
 You can also use the same phone list in a succeeding step of the job.
+If a batch BSC job is run on an autocall line and no phone list is specified in the COMM statement (or there is no COMM statement), the call mode defaults to the mode specified in the user's DTF or the display station communications configuration record.
+The mode can be manual answer, manual call, or auto answer.
+If the phone list is specified in the COMM statement but the line is not an autocall line, or the autocall task was not loaded at IPL time, then the line is considered to be a manual or auto answer line, depending on the switch type defined for the line.